KwaiSeng-Cisco/Module-6_Week-6_Required-Assignment_Lai/README.md

-1. Variables and Data Types

-Write a Python program that:
+Ex1.py is a Python program that:

 a) Declares variables for storing a user’s name, age, and height.